usamazansari/checkio/README.md

 ### Solutions

-The list of all the solutions can be found here
+The list of all the solutions can be found [here](documents/solutions.md)

 ### Workspace Setup

 1. Typescript configuration
-2. Hot reload using `nodemon`
+2. Jest with debugging

 ---